stakewise/v3-operator/README.md

 Notes:
-- You will need to run this command every time the oracle set changes.
-In order to regenerate key shares, make sure to adjust the `mnemonic_next_index` value in the vault config.json to 0, then run the `create-keys` command, generating the full keystores for all your validators.
+- You will need to run this command every time the oracle set changes, or the threshold needed to recover exit signatures (`exit_signature_recover_threshold`) changes.
+- In order to regenerate key shares, make sure to adjust the `mnemonic_next_index` value in the vault config.json to 0, then run the `create-keys` command, generating the full keystores for all your validators.
 Next, run the `remote-signer-setup` command